 External links, or backlinks, are links from one website pointing towards another.
 You want to link to external pages with high domain authority (DA).

 Google considers your pages as more trustworthy if it detects links from websites with high DA.
-An on-page SEO best practice is to link out to at least three high-quality domains.
+When it comes to external links on-page SEO best practice is to link out to at least three high-quality domains.

-If there are any images on your pages, make sure you optimise them properly.
-Optimising your images can increase the page loading speed, which has a positive impact on the user experience.
+If there are any images on your pages, make sure you focus on image optimization.
+Optimizing your images can increase the page loading speed, which has a positive impact on the user experience.

 Ideally, images that are less than 70kb are ideal.
 You can manually optimise your images using Photoshop or online tools like Image Resizer.
 Alternatively, you can install the appropriate WordPress plugins including Imagify to automate the process.